 Brown fiberglass insulation is available in several forms, each suited to specific applications within a building.
 These include batts, rolls, and loose-fill insulation.

-• Loose-Fill: Small particles of brown fiberglass insulation blown into spaces, filling gaps and crevices where other forms may not be as effective.
+Loose-Fill: Small particles of fiberglass insulation for crawl space are blown into spaces, filling gaps and crevices where other forms may not be as effective.

 Each form of brown fiberglass insulation provides thermal protection, but the choice depends on the specific requirements of the building and the space being insulated.
 Loose-fill insulation is particularly useful in irregularly shaped or hard-to-reach areas, while batts and rolls are more common in straightforward installations.